 Carom seeds are a dry spice found in almost every Indian household, without which no scrumptious Indian main course is complete.
 Also known as Ajwain, these seeds range in color from light olive green to dark brown.
 Because of the powerful aroma of this herb, it is also known as "Ugragandha" in Sanskrit.
 The seeds have a bitter and strong flavor, similar to oregano, and are commonly used in curries and pickles.
-Carom seeds are abundant in fiber, minerals, vitamins, and antioxidants.
+The health benefits of Carom (Ajwain) Seeds and water are talked about by many people because they are high in fiber, minerals, vitamins, and antioxidants.

-There are numerous benefits of Carom seeds for your digestive system.
-They cure any type of indigestion-related abdominal discomforts, such as stomach pain or burning sensations.
+There are numerous health benefits of Carom (Ajwain) Seeds and water for your digestive system.
+Ajwain water benefits indigestion-related abdominal discomforts, such as stomach pain or burning sensations.
 They stimulate the appetite of people who experience a loss of appetite.
 Carom seeds are a few spices that may serve as both a flavor enhancer and a health supplement.

 Before using it in a meal, some people dry roast it or toast it in ghee or butter.
 They can be eaten raw or added to water or tea to get the most out of them.
 They are frequently used in masalas as well as in the dough for rotis and bread before baking.

-The benefits of Carom seeds are numerous, and one should be aware of them to consciously make the most out of the seeds.
+The health benefits of Carom (Ajwain) Seeds and water are numerous, and one should be aware of them to consciously make the most out of the seeds.

 What is Ajwain or Carom Seed?